TritonDataCenter/sdc-cloudapi/docs/index.md

 If you do not specify a name, CloudAPI will generate a random one for you.

-> **NOTE:**<br />
-CreateMachine no longer returns IP addresses as of SDC 7.0.
-To obtain the IP address of a newly-provisioned machine, poll [ListMachines](#ListMachines) or [GetMachine](#GetMachine) until the machine state is `running` or a failure.

-Your machine will initially be not available for login (SmartDataCenter must provision and boot it); you can poll [GetMachine](#GetMachine) for status.
+Your machine will initially be not available for login (SmartDataCenter must provision and boot it); you can poll [GetMachine](#GetMachine) for its status.
 When the `state` field is equal to `running`, you can log in.
-If the machine is a brand other than `kvm`, you can usually use any of the SSH keys managed under the [keys section](#keys) of CloudAPI to login as any POSIX user on the OS.
+If the machine is a `brand` other than `kvm`, you can usually use any of the SSH keys managed under the [keys section](#keys) of CloudAPI to login as any POSIX user on the OS.
 You can add/remove keys over time, and the machine will automatically work with that set.

-If the the machine has a brand `kvm`, and of a UNIX-derived OS (e.g. Linux), you *must* have keys uploaded before provisioning; that entire set of keys will be written out to `/root/.ssh/authorized_keys`, and you can SSH in using one of those.
+If the the machine has a brand `kvm`, and of a UNIX-derived OS (e.g. Linux), you *must* have keys uploaded before provisioning; that entire set of keys will be written out to `/root/.ssh/authorized_keys` in the new machine, and you can SSH in using one of those keys.
 Changing the keys over time under your account will not affect a running virtual machine in any way; those keys are statically written at provisioning-time only, and you will need to manually manage them on the machine itself.

-If the image you create a machine from is set to generate passwords for you, the username/password pairs will be returned in the metadata response as a nested object, like:
+If the image you create a machine from is set to generate passwords for you, the username/password pairs will be returned in the metadata response as a nested object, like so:

     "metadata": {
       "credentials": {